-When sweet peppers are on sale, or overflowing in your garden, stock up and make these delicious Mediterranean-style stuffed peppers.
-If you like, you can do these in a slow cooker,.They’re easy, healthy, and freezer-friendly!
+When sweet peppers are on sale, or overflowing in your garden, stock up and make these delicious Mediterranean stuffed peppers.

 I've been spotting the most beautiful, HUGE, and colorful sweet peppers at the grocery store lately, which has had me craving stuffed peppers.

 Truth be told, I was always on the fence about stuffed peppers when I was young.
 I loved the tomato-y meat and rice filling but hated the pepper part.
 Then one day I tried them again but instead of green bell peppers which my mom always used, I used red peppers.
 I was in love.

 I always thought a bell pepper was a bell pepper.
 Not true at all my friends!
 Just like squashes, or leafy greens, they all have their own characteristic flavor.
 I am definitely partial to the sweetness of red peppers, with orange next in line, followed by yellow.
 I can't say exactly why, but green peppers still come in last place for me.

 First, they're a bit lighter and healthier than the traditional ground beef, rice, and sweet tomato version that I grew up with (did they originally call for canned tomato soup??).
 These have very lean ground turkey breast in place of ground beef, and lentils.
 They get a nice boost of protein and fiber that way.

 Second, there's fennel seed.
 Just because I love the flavor of fennel and I was thinking about how much I miss my Chunky Italian Turkey Fennel Soup.
 It will be months before the temps cool down enough in Arizona to even consider eating a bowl of soup.